This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 The magnification or “power” results from the ratio of the focal length of the objective to the focal length of the eyepiece.

-The magnification results from the ratio of the focal length of the objective to the focal length of the eyepiece.
+To calculate this, simply divide the focal length of the lens by the focal length of the eyepiece.

 How do Binoculars Magnify